Index ¦ Archives ¦ Atom ¦ RSS

 NetworkManager-tui

-This is an alternative for nm-applet that make use of ncurses to create a very friendly Text User Interface.
+NetworkManager-tui is an alternative to nm-applet that uses ncurses to create a user-friendly Text User Interface.

 su -c 'dnf install NetworkManager-tui'